hexgeta/provex/README.md

 # ProveX - The Future of Disintermediation

-A pure static HTML/CSS/JS website showcasing the ProveX and PrivateProver technology.
+A pure static HTML/CSS/JS website showcasing the ProveX and ProveX technology.

 ## Features